-- 19. The Application also included a plan prepared by DiPrete Engineering, a copy of which is attached hereto as Exhibit 6.
-This plan also confirms that there is no other possible location for a new well on the Property. - 20.
-The Application further included an invoice from J Lemme Wells and Water Systems dated July 15, 2023 (the "Lemme Invoice"), which documents two specific instances when the Saletins were forced to make service calls due to inadequate water from their well which services the Property.
-See Exhibit 7, the Lemme Invoice. - 21.
-Specifically, the Lemme Invoice states, in pertinent part, as follows:
+19. The Application also included a plan prepared by DiPrete Engineering, a copy of which is attached hereto as Exhibit 6.
+This plan also confirms that there is no other possible location for a new well on the Property.

+20. The Application further included an invoice from J Lemme Wells and instances when the Saletins were forced to make service calls due to inadequate water from their well which services the Property.
+See Exhibit 7, the Lemme Invoice.